Null Models and Community Detection in Multi-Layer Networks: Simulation results

-In this section we assume the number of communities $K$ to be known in advance and assess the effectiveness of the MLED based multi-layer modularities along with MNarvg.
+In this section we assume the number of communities $K$ to be known in advance and assess the effectiveness of the likelihood based quality functions.
+We also include two modularity functions, MNarvg and aggregate graph for comparison.
 For this simulation (Figure \ref{known}(a) and (b)) we fix $N$, $K$ and $M$ at 500, 2 and 4 respectively while we let the average degree density of all layers together to grow.
 In the first case (Figure \ref{known}(a)) the community sizes are balanced with roughly half of the nodes belonging to either cluster, and in the second case (Figure \ref{known}(b)) the community sizes are unbalanced with 30\% of the nodes belonging to one cluster and the remaining 70\% belonging to the other.
 The layers are mixed in terms of density and signal quality.
-As mentioned in Section 5, the Kerninghan-Lin type algorithm used when the number of communities is known requires an initial labeling.
+As mentioned in Section 5, the Kernighan-Lin type algorithm used when the number of communities is known requires an initial labeling.
 For this purpose we randomly permute the labels of 50\% of the nodes, keeping the correct labels for the rest of the nodes, similar to \citet{bc09}.

-We notice that the DCRMLSBM and SDRMLSBM along with the aggregate graph method perform worse than the DCMLSBM and SDMLSBM as expected by the fact that the signal content varies across layers.
-Moreover, as expected from our discussion in model selection for MLED based modularities, we observe that the shared degree methods perform considerably better than the corresponding independent degree methods in this sparse regime, especially when the average density per layer is low.
-As an example, we note that the shared degree method SDMLSBM outperforms the corresponding independent degree method DCMLSBM throughout the range of the simulation.
-Lastly, the method MNavrg based on the multi-layer configuration model performs quite worse compared to the MLED modularities.
+We notice that the DC-RMLSBM and SD-RMLSBM along with the aggregate graph method perform worse than the DC-MLSBM and SD-MLSBM as expected by the fact that the community signal content varies across layers.
+Moreover, as expected from our discussion in null model selection, we observe that the shared degree methods perform considerably better than the corresponding independent degree methods in this sparse regime.
+For example, we note that the shared degree method SD-MLSBM outperforms the corresponding independent degree method DC-MLSBM throughout the range of the simulation.
+The same can be observed comparing the performance of SD-RMLSBM with ID-RMLSBM, where SD-RMLSBM outperforms ID-RMLSBM for most of the range of the simulation.
+Lastly, the method MNavrg based on the multi-layer configuration model performs quite worse compared to the MLED likelihood quality function methods.
 This observation is consistent with the similar observations in case of single networks by \citet{bc09} and \citet{zlz12}.